Frequently Asked Questions

 1. How many certificates and Associate of Arts degrees does the Culinary Arts department offer?

-1. Culinary Arts Associate of Arts
+1. Culinary Arts & Restaurant Operations Associate of Arts

-3. Culinary Arts Certificate
+2. Culinary Arts Certificate

-4. Baking & Pastry Certificate
+3. Baking and Pastry Certificate

-5. Restaurant Management Certificate
+4. Restaurant Operations Certificate

 2. How much does each certificate cost?